tasmidur/nodejs-schema-rules/DOC.md

 yarn test
 ```

-By incorporating nodejs-schema-rules into your workflow, you not only enhance the integrity of your data but also contribute to a more efficient and maintainable codebase.
+By incorporating <a target="_new" href="https://www.npmjs.com/package/nodejs-schema-rules">nodejs-schema-rules</a> into your workflow, you not only enhance the integrity of your data but also contribute to a more efficient and maintainable codebase.
 The generated rules serve as a solid foundation, allowing developers to focus on refining and enhancing validation logic for their specific use cases.